Indigestion (Dyspepsia)

 • feeling full too soon while eating a meal

-• feeling uncomfortably full after eating a meal
+• feeling uncomfortably full after a small amount of food

 Sometimes when you have indigestion, you may also have heartburn.
 However, heartburn and indigestion are two separate conditions.

-If you have indigestion and any of the following symptoms, you may have a more serious condition and should see a doctor right away:
+If you have indigestion and any of the following symptoms, you may have a more serious condition.
+See a doctor right away if you have

 • difficulty swallowing or painful swallowing